Do Go On - 339 - The Island of Dr Moreau (with NICK MASON)

 They are attached, right?

-They've been sewn together with a genome.
+They've been sewn together with a genomean.

-So Richard Stanley, he's back at the wheel of the movie
+So Richard Stanley, he's back at the wheel of the movie,

 and he hits the ground running and launches into pre-production.